IFTTT/ConnectSDK-iOS/README.md

   <key>NSLocationAlwaysAndWhenInUseUsageDescription</key><string>Grocery Express needs your location to be able to update your Connections and run your applets with your location.</string>
   <key>NSLocationWhenInUseUsageDescription</key><string>Grocery Express needs your location to be able to update your Connections and run your applets with your location.</string>
   ```
+- (Optional) If you use silent push notifications to perform work while the app is in the background, you can call `ConnectButtonController.didReceiveSilentRemoteNotification(backgroundFetchCompletion:)` in the `didReceiveRemoteNotification(userInfo:fetchCompletionHandler)` `UIApplicationDelegate` method.
+Doing so will result in a sychronization to occur.

+- (Optional) If you use background fetch to perform work while the app is in the background, you can call `ConnectButtonController.performFetchWithCompletionHandler(backgroundFetchCompletion:)` in the `performFetchWithCompletionHandler(completionHandler:)` `UIApplicationDelegate` method.
+Doing so will result in a sychronization to occur.

 - (Optional) The SDK uses the `BackgroundTasks` API to request background processing run time with the system.
-In order to opt-in to this, the following must be done:
+To allow the SDK to register background processes with the system, the following must be done:
   - Add the processing background mode to your target's info.plist.
 Example:
   ```
   <key>UIBackgroundModes</key>